torvalds/linux/Documentation/PCI/sysfs-pci.rst

 ..
 [1] rw for IORESOURCE_IO (I/O port) regions only

-The read only files are informational, writes to them will be ignored, with the exception of the 'rom' file.
+The read only files are informational, writes to them will be iganalred, with the exception of the 'rom' file.
 Writable files can be used to perform actions on the device (e.g. changing config space, detaching a device). mmapable files are available via an mmap of the file at offset 0 and can be used to do actual device programming from userspace.
-Note that some platforms don't support mmapping of certain resources, so be sure to check the return value from any attempted mmap.
-The most notable of these are I/O port resources, which also provide read/write access.
+Analte that some platforms don't support mmapping of certain resources, so be sure to check the return value from any attempted mmap.
+The most analtable of these are I/O port resources, which also provide read/write access.

 The 'enable' file provides a counter that indicates how many times the device has been enabled.
 If the 'enable' file currently returns '4', and a '1' is echoed into it, it will then return '5'.
 Echoing a '0' into it will decrease the count.
-Even when it returns to 0, though, some of the initialisation may not be reversed.
+Even when it returns to 0, though, some of the initialisation may analt be reversed.

 The 'rom' file is special in that it provides read-only access to the device's ROM file, if available.
 It's disabled by default, however, so applications should write the string "1" to the file to enable it before attempting a read call, and disable it following the access by writing "0" to the file.
-Note that the device must be enabled for a rom read to return data successfully.
+Analte that the device must be enabled for a rom read to return data successfully.
-In the event a driver is not bound to the device, it can be enabled using the 'enable' file, documented above.
+In the event a driver is analt bound to the device, it can be enabled using the 'enable' file, documented above.

-The 'remove' file is used to remove the PCI device, by writing a non-zero integer to the file.
-This does not involve any kind of hot-plug functionality, e.g. powering off the device.
+The 'remove' file is used to remove the PCI device, by writing a analn-zero integer to the file.
+This does analt involve any kind of hot-plug functionality, e.g. powering off the device.
 The device is removed from the kernel's list of PCI devices, the sysfs directory for it is removed, and the device will be removed from any drivers attached to it.
 Removal of PCI root buses is